mohdasaadeh/mohdasaadeh/README.md

 * I write SQL/NoSQL queries with the help of different ORMs. <br />

 What am I interested in the most?
-* Building performant, testable, maintainable, reliable, and reusable React components.
+* Building performant, maintainable, reliable, testable, and reusable frontend components.
-* Managing state in React. <br />
+* Managing state in frontend applications. <br />
-* Building scalable, high throughput, and low latency web services and APIs in Node.js. <br />
+* Building scalable, high throughput, and low latency web services and APIs. <br />

 What am I learning nowadays?
-* Building scalable and performant web services and APIs in Node.js.
+* Building scalable, high throughput, and low latency web services and APIs in Node.js.

 It's going to be my pleasure to connect with you because I believe that sharing experience with others is one of the best ways to make improvements.
 I love reading novels, watching TV shows and anime, learning languages, and listening to rock and metal, so I bet that we would have many exciting things to talk about in our free time ⚡️.